Close Menu

 Batla House residents are living in fear of bulldozers, according to neighbours on Monday.
 They said in meanwhile amid the intense stress, one resident suffered a fatal heart attack as Batla House demolition deadline nears, according to neighbours.

 Social activist Md Tahir told the OT that as the July 11 deadline approaches, residents are in shock.
-He said that amid the tense atmosphere, a 55-year-old neighbour died of a heart attack yesterday.
+He said amid the tense atmosphere, a 55-year-old neighbour died of a heart attack yesterday.
 According to him, the deceased had been under intense stress ever since the eviction notice was issued for Muradi Road in the Batla House demolition drive.

 “He was under intense shock after eviction notices were posted on several buildings in Khasra 279 in Batla House, urging residents to vacate their homes before July 11.
 This followed a civic agency’s claim that the land was encroached.
 We believe, that this might have led to a heart attack,” said Tahir, who is helping residents with their paperwork in Batla House demolition.